hazard-ready/disaster-preparedness/README.md

 *[detailed instructions for reference](http://postgis.net/docs/manual-2.1/postgis_installation.html#create_new_db_extensions)*
 5. Set up an environment variable `DATABASE_URL` that will be used by the Django Database URL app to load our database.
   * example on Mac/Linux: `export DATABASE_URL="postgres://USER:PASSWORD@HOST:PORT/DBNAME"` where the USER & PASSWORD are the django account you created above in postgres, and the default HOST:PORT is localhost:5432 .
+6. `source venv/bin/activate` if you haven't already activated the virtualenv this session.
-6. Run `python manage.py migrate` to initialize the database's structure.
+7. Run `python manage.py migrate` to initialize the database's structure.

+### Load some data
+0. `source venv/bin/activate` if you haven't already activated the virtualenv this session.
-7. Unzip `data.zip` inside world, so that the data is in `world/data`.
+1. Unzip `data.zip` inside world, so that the data is in `world/data`.
 This data includes some sample shapefiles and related data for Missoula County, Montana, USA, to get you started.
 See below for instructions on replacing this with your own data.
-8. `python import.py` to process these shapefiles and update some Django code to fit.
-The script will prompt you for which field to use to look up snuggets (see below for definition), here is a list that corresponds to the sample data we have provided (shapefilename: fieldname):
+2. `python import.py` to process these shapefiles and update some Django code to fit.
+The script will prompt you for which field to use to look up snuggets (see [Adding New Data](#adding-new-data) below for definition), here is a list that corresponds to the sample data we have provided (shapefilename: fieldname):
-    * `EQ_Fault_Buffer`: snugget_ID
+    * `EQ_Fault_Buffer` : snugget_ID
-    * `EQ_GroundShaking_MostLike`: Intensity
+    * `EQ_GroundShaking_MostLike` : Intensity
-    * `EQ_Historic_Distance`: lookup_val
+    * `EQ_Historic_Distance` : lookup_val
-    * `Fire_hist_nrocky_1889_2003_all`: lookup_val
+    * `Fire_hist_nrocky_1889_2003_all` : lookup_val
-    * `Flood_FEMA_DFIRM_2015`: FEMADES
+    * `Flood_FEMA_DFIRM_2015` : FEMADES
-    * `MT_groundshaking`: intensity
+    * `MT_groundshaking` : intensity
-9. `python manage.py makemigrations` - this and the next 2 steps combined load the new data into the database.
+3. `python manage.py makemigrations` - this and the next 2 steps combined load the new data into the database.
-10. `python manage.py migrate`
+4. `python manage.py migrate`
-11. `python manage.py shell`
+5. `python manage.py shell`
     1. [inside the shell that this opens] `from world import load`
     2. `load.run()`
     3. `exit()` [to go back to the normal command line]
-12. `python snugget_load.py` to import text that will be displayed in the site.
-See below for an explanation of "snuggets" and the format of this file.
+6. `python snugget_load.py` to import text that will be displayed in the site.
+See [Adding New Data](#adding-new-data) below for an explanation of "snuggets" and the format of this file.
-13. `python manage.py createsuperuser` and follow the instructions to add a Django admin user
+7. If this is your first time through, or you emptied the database before loading new data: `python manage.py createsuperuser` and follow the instructions to add a Django admin user
-14. If you don't already have web hosting set up, you can test your work on localhost:8000 with `python manage.py runserver`
+8. If you don't already have web hosting set up, you can test your work on localhost:8000 with `python manage.py runserver`

 #### Environmental Variable Permanence
 On Linux/Mac, as soon as you close your shell you lose those nice complicated database urls.